OPEN ENsemble

-Ensemble of the Year is open to ensembles of 3 to 16 players of any genre or grouping of instruments.
-Your ensemble must play together regularly in a formal group from a school or recognised music organisation (not an informal group of friends).
+Ensemble of the Year is open to ensembles of 3 to 20 players of any genre or grouping of instruments.
+The members of your ensemble must all come from the same local authority and play together regularly in a formal group from a school or recognised music organisation (not an informal group of friends and teachers are not permitted to play in the ensemble).

 Your members must be school students in Scotland.
 There is no minimum age or standard.